Parents groan as school owners charge spurious fees

 He said: “The festive season is just over and lots of money have gone with that period.
 It is not that I spent lavishly because it was what the season demanded.
 It is also important that my children are given quality education and that is why I enrolled them in a private school to attain greater heights in their academic pursuits.

-According to research, Deeper Life International School, Ado-Ekiti, charges N395,000, which this is quite on a high side for a school that is owned by a church.
+According to research, Deeper Life International School, Ado-Ekiti, charges N395,000, which is quite on the high side for a school that is owned by a church.

 Equally, ABUAD International School, Ado-Ekiti, charges N480,000 for a term, but questions are being raised as to whether the school offers value commensurate with the fee being paid by parents.